TycheLibrary/Tyche/README.md

-#tyche
+# Tyche

-Python library to represent and reason about aleatoric information.
+Tyche is a Python library to represent and reason about aleatoric information.
-The system includes syntax for describing aleatoric information (in package langauge), Aletaoric knowledge bases are a generalisation of description logic knowledge bases, where concepts and roles are aleatoric, in that they are assumed to be determined by the role of a die.
+The system includes syntax for describing aleatoric information (in `tyche.language`), Aleatoric knowledge bases are a generalisation of description logic knowledge bases, where concepts and roles are aleatoric, in that they are assumed to be determined by the role of a die.
-This allows fine grained modelling of probabilistic belief systems, with a rigorous mathematical foundation.
+This allows fine-grained modelling of probabilistic belief systems, with a rigorous mathematical foundation.

 The *tyche* package consists of the following modules: